PeterKitonga/PhotoshopLearning/Lesson 53 - 3D Tools - Mapping Artwork/readme.md

 ![Illustration Example](../assets/images/illustration101.png)

 Here, I added artwork to the 3D object by double clicking on the label material which opened in a new window as a layer.
-This is where I coppied and pasted artwork and scale it to the height of the label material.
+This is where I copy-pasted the artwork and scaled it to the height of the label material.

 ![Illustration Example](../assets/images/illustration102.png)